 History and Humanities

 The study of history helps us understand past educational policies and practices in the context of their times.
-It also often provides a unique perspective on modern developments.
-Students in the history of education usually study subjects from interdisciplinary angles, adapting theories and interpretive points of view from the humanities as well as the social sciences in their understanding of the past.
-In addition, great emphasis is placed in the program on the mastery of core knowledge in the field, the honing of analytical tools, and the improvement of writing skills, all of which are useful in a variety of academic and other settings.
-Students who choose a concentration in the history of education may specialize in the history of American education, African American Education, the history of European education, comparative history of education, or any combination of these approved by the student’s advisory committee.
+It also often provides a unique perspective on contemporary developments.
+Students in the history of education usually study subjects from interdisciplinary angles, adapting theories and interpretative points of view from the humanities as well as the social sciences in their understanding of the past.
+In addition, great emphasis is placed in the program on mastery of core knowledge in the field, honing analytical tools, and improving writing skills, all of which are useful in a variety of academic and other settings.

 Links